SmithAF/ext-video/README.md

 # Ext Video Web Component

-An attempt at making a better video element
+An attempt at making a better video element that can play HLS and Dash videos.

 https://smithaf.github.io/ext-video/index.html

 ## How to use

-Import the module through JavaScript or HTML
+Import the module through JavaScript or HTML.

 ```js
 import 'ext-video'